Read these Holiday Packing Tips to make your travel life easier and convenient.

 But whichever side of the packing divide you fall on, don’t worry – there is a middle ground too.
 And this middle ground, my friends, will help you back better and more efficiently.

 Related Read: What I Pack For My Travels

 Before we start with my essential holiday packing tips, let me talk a little about myself.
 This is to assure you that whatever you’re going to read below is coming from an expert.

 I quit my corporate career in 2016 and since then I have been only travelling.
 From budget backpacking to holiday packing tips, I learned and mastered it all myself.
-In total, I have been to a zillion trips, most of which were conducted solo.
-I pack myself, travel myself, and live myself. in short, if it’s about tips and tricks on a travel subject, you can rely on me.
+In total, I have been on a zillion trips, most of which were conducted solo.
+I pack myself, travel, and live myself. in short, if it’s about tips and tricks on a travel subject, you can rely on me.
 And speaking of some most useful holiday packing tips, well, here are some:

 Make A List

 Without a packing list, you can so easily forget something, especially if it’s not something you use every day, such as suncream, sunglasses, or even a swimming costume.
 The essentials such as your passport, ticket and holiday money might not make it into the right bag if you’re not careful, and this all adds to the stress that you don’t want to feel just before jetting off.

 Equally, a list stops you from over-packing and taking loads of clothes with you that not only never leave the suitcase but also weigh down your luggage (and could lead to excess baggage charges).